Using Interest-Only Mortgages to Minimise Payments

 Because you’re not repaying principal, you can free up cash for other purposes, such as renovations.
 But remember you pay interest on the full amount you borrowed until an agreed time because you are not paying off any principal in the mortgage(s) you have — then you still have to repay the loan amount (or you might for example request to switch to a different structure of loan).

-You can refinance or refix your current mortgage(s) and borrow more money to help free up cash for a deposit on a new investment/home with an interest only mortgage and this is fairly common.
+You can refinance or refix your current mortgage(s) and borrow more money to help free up cash for a deposit on a new investment/home with an interest-only mortgage, and this is relatively common.

 It is common for property investors to use interest-only mortgages on their investment properties and only pay principal and interest on one property at any given time (usually the family home or the house that will likely have the best capital gains).
 The benefits include tax advantages, less stress on cash flow, and the ability for the investor in stockpiling leftover funds for more investments or property/business-related spending.

 Where property investors can get caught out is when the interest only terms expire after five years.
 Banks have been shortening their typical interest-only periods and making it harder to extend them.
 You mostly have to re-apply for the loans which can prove to be a problem if your income situation has changed significantly or if you cannot meet the newer serviceability tests.
 The bank does not use the interest repayments you currently have as their basis for calculations of affordability, and they test at much higher interest rates.

 Take the Mortgage Snapshot Now

 21,000+ Kiwis have already benefitted from the insights.

 This automatically calculates your available equity, refinance cash-back options, and servicing ability.

 Interest-Only Mortgage Extensions